-Bailey is our 12 year old Cocker Spaniel.
+Bailey is our 12-year-old Cocker Spaniel.
 He lives for camping and scrambled eggs.
 The ruckus down the hall was our two teenage sons.
 And believe me, if you can still focus on what you love the most, amid teenage boys bantering back and forth, you can focus on anything!

 In the five minutes that it took me to cook those scrambled eggs, it took him 10 seconds to devour them.
-He eats them so fast that we often wonder if he can actually taste the eggs.
+He eats them so fast that we often wonder if he can taste the eggs.

 As I was watching him eagerly anticipate those eggs, I had a profound thought.
 There are times when I have that same anticipation, that same hunger for the Word in my quiet time.

-“Oh taste and see that the LORD is good!
+“Oh, taste and see that the LORD is good!
 Blessed is the man who takes refuge in him!”
 Psalm 34:8

 Last weekend, I participated in a 24 hour “Silence & Solitude” retreat.
 After I checked in and unloaded my belongings, I headed to the prayer chapel.
 It can take anywhere from 5 to 20 minutes to rest my mind in Jesus before diving into the Word.
 I honestly do not know how long my quiet time was, but when it was over, I felt compelled to read Acts 1-4.
 I saw those chapters in a whole new light!
 It was like the page was highlighted with the verses that I was directed to read by the Lord, Himself.
-It was an amazing feeling!
+It was a fantastic feeling!